 Interim results were reported in December 2016, September 2017, and March 2018.
 Injection of up to 900 microliters of VY-AADC into the putamen was well-tolerated, distributed better throughout the putamen than previous gene therapies, and correlated with increased F-DOPA PET signal.
 The higher-dose cohort had higher putamen coverage, and a 79 percent increase in AADC enzyme activity.
-There were also dose-dependent changes in imaging, responsiveness to levodopa, and clinical measures.
+There were also dose-dependent changes in imaging responsiveness to levodopa, and clinical measures.
 Thus far, the trial showed a 2.1-hour lengthening in patient-reported on-time without dyskinesia from baseline to three years for patients in Cohort 1; 3.5 hours more on-time from baseline to 18 months in Cohort 2; and 1.5 hours more up to 12 months in Cohort 3.
 Participants needed less oral levodopa, and VY-AADC still appeared safe at three years out.
 One patient had a pulmonary embolism from a venous thrombosis during the procedure, which resolved (Mar 2018 news; Christine et al., 2017).
 Results for all cohorts through one year post-treatment have been published (Christine et al., 2019).

 In May 2017, a second open-label trial started enrolling 16 people with advanced PD who had a fluctuating levodopa response with a defined minimum of time spent in the "off" state.
 These participants received 9.4 x 1012 vector genomes of VY-AADC01, twice the highest dose than in the first trial, also infused once directly into the putamen.
 This trial evaluates delivery via an occipital, i.e., posterior, trajectory, along the long axis of the putamen, to see if that increases coverage of the putamen relative to the frontal trajectory used in the first trial.
 Primary outcomes include adverse events, brain abnormalities on MRI scans, routine physical exams and labs, as well as change on the Columbia-Suicide Severity Rating Scale—all recorded for up to three years after gene transfer.
 Secondary outcomes monitor changes in PD medications, motor function using both participant diaries and neurologist assessment, changes in dyskinesia, as well as changes in transgene expression, sleep, compulsive behavior, cognition, quality of life, and other parameters.
-This trial is being conducted at four U.S. sites, and is expected to run through 2021.
+This trial was conducted at four U.S. sites; it finished in August 2021.